 In 2011 the team spent 10 weeks learning about park programs and experimenting with the ipads as well as digital cameras, smart phones, webcams, apps, and QR codes; they produced specific proposals for technology projects, as well as general principles regarding technology use.
 Friends of Acadia continues to support the partnership financially and administratively.
 In 2012 the team began implementing selected proposals and developing tools for evaluating the impact of these projects.
 This work continued in 2013–2015 with the addition of an evaluation fellow to the team and other efforts to test and refine the original concept.

 In 2016, the AYTT took a new approach by focusing solely on visual content.
 The team captured sunrises, sunsets, the night sky, bird life, and other iconic Acadia through digital photography, time-lapse, and videography, which will be used by the park to better communicate with and educate park visitors.
 This work gave team members (aged 16–19) extraordinary experience with professional-quality equipment, generously donated to the program by Canon U.S.A.
-See the 2016 AYTT’s final presentation to learn about the project from team members themselves:
+See this online photo gallery for a selection of the 2016 AYTT’s favorite photographs, and watch their final presentation to learn about the project from team members themselves:

 In addition to the specific ideas and tools the team has generated on how to engage youth in nature, this project benefits the park in two greater senses.
 On a local level, the Acadia Youth technology team is itself a highly successful program to engage youth—the team members—as stewards of Acadia.
 And on a national level, the project creates a model for how the park service at Acadia and elsewhere can work with young people on similar questions.